 Buffy the Vampire Slayer.
 In "A New Man" Giles is turned into a Fyarl demon by the villainous Ethan Rayne.
-Translation Convention is used so Giles is heard speaking English by the viewer most of the time, but, when it switches to the POV of any character he's grunting and snarling in a demon language.
-A gag scripted — but unfortunately not used — involved Giles bursting in on Rayne shouting, "I'm going to rip off your arms and shove them up your—(sudden shift to Giles shouting in Faryl).
+Translation Convention is used so that Giles is heard speaking English by the viewer most of the time, but, when it switches to the POV of any other character, he's grunting and snarling in a demon language.
+Fortunately, Spike understands Fyarl.
+A gag scripted — but unfortunately not used — involved Giles bursting in on Rayne shouting, "I'm going to rip off your arms and shove them up your—(sudden shift to Giles shouting in Fyarl).

 In one episode of Shake It Up, Tinka flies off the handle when she learns that CeCe will be dancing with her brother Gunther instead of her and rattles off a very colorful string of words in the language of whatever country it is that she comes from.
 When asked for a translation, Gunther remarks that he doesn't feel comfortable repeating what she said in mixed company.

 Defiance has 'shtako,' an Irathient word used in the same contexts as "shit", although other races, including humans, adopt it.